cloudfoundry-attic/cf-openstack-validator/README.md

   config:
     key: value
 ```
-The complete hash at `config` can be retrieved from your test by calling `extensions_config`.
+The complete hash at `config` can be retrieved from your test by calling `CfValidator.configuration.extensions`.
 > Note that the configuration will be globally available to all running custom validations.

 # Troubleshooting